trinodb/trino/docs/src/main/sphinx/connector/hudi.md

 ## General configuration

-To configure the Hive connector, create a catalog properties file `etc/catalog/example.properties` that references the `hudi` connector and defines the HMS to use with the `hive.metastore.uri` configuration property:
+To configure the Hudi connector, create a catalog properties file `etc/catalog/example.properties` that references the `hudi` connector and defines the HMS to use with the `hive.metastore.uri` configuration property: